 Garrett got up and traded places with Peter.
 He slowly merged the spine and brain, now fully connected to the fabricated body, until the brain nestled into its new home.
 He carefully closed the skull compartment and ruffled the synthetic hair for good luck.
 It was a routine he picked up as he learned the job.
-He entered the final sequence and the apparatus completed the final process scanned the body one last time.
+He entered the final sequence and the apparatus completed the process by scanning the new body one last time.
 Garrett placed the chair beneath Ben’s new body before the arms pulled away and disappeared behind the walls and floor.
 The stadium was once again what it had always been.
 One of fifty places within the Academy that held school events.

 “Okay.
 Wake him up,” Garrett said.

 Peter stepped up to the only table in the room.
 The interface had gone dark.
 He pulled a second syringe from it and went over to Ben.
 He injected the shot into Ben’s arm and Garrett placed a cotton ball over the area and taped it there.